Skip to content

 Found a bug or want a feature?
 Open an issue in the repository.
 Include:

-• Your Python version (python3 --version)
+• Your Python version (python --version)

 • The codemap version (cat ~/.claude/plugins/cache/borda-ai-rig/codemap/*/.claude-plugin/plugin.json)